epicdevler/epicdevler/README.md

 <h3 align="center">A passionate Android Developer</h3>

 ---
-Welcome to my Github page!
+Welcome to my GitHub page!
 - 📫 How to reach me: philiponwadike@gmail.com or dev.epicdevler@gmail.com, I promise I look my email everyday!
-Or at least almost everyday...
+Or at least almost every day...
 - 😄 Pronouns: He/They
 - 🌐 You can speak with me in English😃
 - 🌱 I’m currently learning **Design Patterns narrowed to Kotlin and Dart**